-On April 8, 2022, the Company entered into a \$2,148,000 term loan (the "Term Loan") with First American Commercial Bancorp, Inc. ("First American") pursuant to a Master Loan and Security Agreement.
-The proceeds from the Term Loan will be used to fund certain capital expenditures.
+On April 8, 2022, the Company entered into a \$2.1 term loan (the "Term Loan") with First American Commercial Bancorp, Inc. ("First American") pursuant to a Master Loan and Security Agreement.
+The proceeds from the Term Loan was used to fund certain capital expenditures.
 The borrowing under the Term Loan bears interest at a rate of 3.73% per annum and is being repaid over forty-eight monthly installments of principal and interest through April 2026.
-As of March 31, 2023, the Company had \$1.7 million outstanding under the Term Loan.
+As of March 31, 2024, the Company had \$1.2 million outstanding under the Term Loan.